 The Council has retained the Investors in People accreditation following reassessment in 2012/13.
+The accreditation lasts for three years.

 Establishing clear channels of communication with all sections of the community and stakeholders and encouraging open consultation

 The Council's planning and decision-making processes are designed to include consultation with local people and stakeholders and to take account of their views.